City Administrative & Financial Policies

 The City has a full policies & procedures manual for employees, also adopted by the City Council, which can be found here.
 Each City Department/Division also has their own policies & procedures that govern specific areas of their individual operations.

-The City Council adopted Resolution No. 2017-022 approving the annual submittal of the City's Investment Policy.
-There were no changes to the policy, last reviewed and adopted by the City Council on March 22, 2016.
+The City Council adopted Resolution No. 2018-018 approving the annual submittal of the City's Investment Policy.
+There were no changes to the policy from 2017.
 Government Code Section 53646(a) requires that a public entity's investment policy be reviewed annually by the governing body or an investment committee.Authorizing Certain Personnel to Sign Payment Checks Drawn on the City Treasury - Adopted 3-14-17

 Resolution 2017-15 authorizes certain City Personnel as authorized signers on City payment checks as required by Reedley Municipal Code Section 1-9A-3.City Retiree Medical Benefit Schedule Amended & Restated - Adopted 10-11-16